Combinatorial descriptions of biclosed sets in affine type: Main result

 The outline of this article is as follows.
 In \Cref{sec:NiceIntro}, we give a concrete introduction to our results in the case of the affine symmetric group.
 In \Cref{Background}, we describe the necessary background to prove \Cref{thm:Main}. \Cref{sec:AffineModels} is devoted to the proof of \Cref{Parametrization}, which gives a uniform description of affine-type biclosed sets in terms of faces of the Coxeter fan, refining \Cref{thm:Main}.
+In \Cref{sec:separable}, we discuss relations to separable and weakly separable sets.
 In \Cref{sec:combinatorial}, we give explicit combinatorial models for biclosed sets in the classical affine Coxeter groups and prove the results in \Cref{sec:NiceIntro}.
-Our combinatorial models in \Cref{sec:combinatorial} can be mostly understood independently of \Cref{sec:AffineModels};
+Our combinatorial models in \Cref{sec:combinatorial} can be mostly understood independently of Sections~\ref{sec:AffineModels} and~\ref{sec:separable}.

 GTB was supported by NSF grant DMS-1854512 and as an REU student by NSF grant DMS-1600223.
 DES was supported by NSF grants DMS-1600223, DMS-1854225 and DMS-1855135.
 The authors would also like to thank Matthew Dyer for helpful communications.